 What Causes Boils?

-If you are looking for the information on the following:
+Are you looking for information on the following:

-Basically, a boil is an infection of the skin.
-It generally begins in a hair follicle or oil gland.
 The skin will initially turn red in the immediate area of the infection.
-A tender lump will develop, which, after 5 or 6 days will begin to turn white.
+A tender lump develops, which, after 5 or 6 days will begin to turn white.
 The white color of a boil comes from the buildup of pus under the skin.

 Boils can appear on many parts of the body.
-Generally, whether on the face, neck, armpit, shoulder, or buttocks, the infection is referred to as simply a "boil".
+Generally, whether found on the face, neck, armpit, shoulder, or buttocks, the infection is referred to as simply a "boil".
 However, when on the eyelid, a boil is referred to as a "sty".
 Occasionally, a group of boils may appear together, and this is referred to as a "carbuncle".

 Beginning as a painful, hard, red lump smaller than a inch, the boil begins to soften and a pocket of pus forms on its head with red, painful, warm, swollen skin surrounding it.
 Some new boils may begin in the area, and, in more extreme situations, a fever may occur and lymph nodes become swollen.